ms00000ms0000/Business_Problem_Optimization_Using_Linear_Programming/README.md

 ## 📌 Internship Task – 4 (CODTECH)

-COMPANY- CODTECH IT SOLUTIONS
+-COMPANY- CODTECH IT SOLUTIONS
-NAME- MAYANK SRIVASTAVA
+-NAME- MAYANK SRIVASTAVA
-INTERN ID- CTIS4257
+-INTERN ID- CTIS4257
-DOMAIN- DATA SCIENCE
+-DOMAIN- DATA SCIENCE
-DURATION - 12 WEEKS
+-DURATION - 12 WEEKS
-MENTOR - NEELA SANTHOSH KUMAR
+-MENTOR - NEELA SANTHOSH KUMAR

 This project demonstrates how **optimization techniques**, specifically **Linear Programming (LP)**, can be applied to solve real-world **business and supply chain problems** using **Python and the PuLP library**.